vweevers/hallmark/README.md

 `hallmark [command] [options] [pattern ...]`

 Lint or fix files in the current working directory.
+The default command is `lint`.

 By default `hallmark` includes files matching `*.md`.
 Pass one or more glob patterns to override this.
 Files matching `.gitignore` patterns are ignored.
 To ignore additional files, use the `--ignore / -i` option.

-Commands:

-- `lint`: lint markdown files (default)
-- `fix`: fix markdown files
-- `bump <target>`: add new entry to changelog.
-Target must be a release type (major, minor, patch, premajor, preminor, prepatch, prerelease) or a version.

 Options: